 Menton Cote Dazur, France Travel Guide

-France offers four large cell phone companies: Orange, SFR, Bouygues Telecom, and Free Mobile.
+France has four large cell phone companies: Orange, SFR, Bouygues Telecom, and Free Mobile.
 All offer good coverage in Menton.
-Buy local SIM cards at phone stores, large supermarkets, or Relay shops.
+Shop locally SIM cards at phone stores, large supermarkets, or Relay shops.
 Look into getting an esim for convenience.

 French is the official language.
 Many in tourist businesses speak English, especially younger generations.
 Knowing basic French phrases is highly appreciated.
-Effort to speak French usually causes warmer interactions.
+An effort to use French usually causes warmer interactions.

 La Poste, the French national postal service, has offices in Menton for sending postcards and parcels.
 Look for the distinctive yellow and blue sign.
 Stamps ("timbres") are available at tabacs (tobacco shops), common throughout the town.